 Mealworms are inch-long larvae, with brown, crusty shells, available from pet supply stores or online.

-While they typically form strong pair bonds during the breeding season and actively raise their offspring together, they might not mate for life in the strictest sense.
+While they typically form strong pair bonds during the breeding season and actively raise their offspring together, Eastern Bluebirds do not mate for life in the strictest sense.

 During this period, they work together to build nests, incubate eggs, and raise their young.